 Welcome to Clothing Optional, a series in which we test out all the newest products and treatments meant to help us look better naked.

 It took me 25 years to wear a bikini in public.
 Because my body and I, oh man, we've been through some things.
-Since this is a safe space, I'll admit that even to this day, I don't 100% love my body.
-And that’s 100% okay.
-I’m all about self-love, and I understand that in order to fully embrace who I am, I must trust the process.
+Since this is a safe space, I'll admit that even to this day, I don't 100 percent love my body.
+And that’s 100 percent okay.
+I’m all about self-love, and I understand that to fully embrace who I am, I must trust the process.
 Growing up, I had what many people call “baby fat,” which never really went away like I thought it would.
 As a black girl in Portland, Oregon, one of the whitest states in America, I wasn’t stick-thin with blonde hair and blue eyes.

 Thankfully, my growth has uncovered this thought and allowed me to do something about it.
 Even though my exterior personifies the utmost confidence, these negative feelings I had about my body lasted a long time.